malags/clipboard-shared/README.md

 Go to `HOST_URL`

 ## CLI

-The CLI of the application is currently in python, to use it run
+There are two CLI versions available, both have the same interface

+### Python version
+Run with

+`./clipboard.py <SOME_DATA>` to save to shared clipboard

+`./clipboard.py -o` to output the shared clipboard to terminal

+### C version
+Compile with `make` then run with

-`clipboard.py <SOME_DATA>` to save to shared clipboard
+`./clipboard <SOME_DATA>` to save to shared clipboard

-`clipboard.py` to output the shared clipboard to terminal
+`./clipboard -o` to output the shared clipboard to terminal